SublimeText/LaTeXTools/README.md

-# LateXTools: A LaTeX Plugin for Sublime Text 2 and 3
+# LateXTools: A LaTeX Plugin for Sublime Text

 by Ian Bacher, Marciano Siniscalchi, and Richard Stein